Contact Us

 Surfer in the sea in Ireland

 What visit to Ireland would be complete without riding a wave on the Wild Atlantic Way?
-You’ll be glad to hear the option of surfing is now included on all of our Vagabond tours of Ireland.
+You’ll be glad to hear the option of surfing is now included on many of our active Vagabond adventure tours of Ireland.

 Surf excursions on a Vagabond tour will depend on the group preferences and weather conditions.
 Our tours are designed to be flexible.
 Alternative activities are available if people don’t want to surf.